CJ-Cepe/daily/notes.md

     -   The every() method of Array instances tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.
     -   every acts like the "for all" quantifier in mathematics.
 In particular, for an empty array, it returns true.
 (It is vacuously true that all elements of the empty set satisfy any given condition.)
         -callbackFn is invoked only for array indexes which have assigned values.
 It is not invoked for empty slots in sparse arrays.
--   to make a copy of an array, copy by value not by reference, use ...Variable, spreader operator
+-   to make a copy of an array, copy by value not by reference, use ...Variable, spreader operatorcclea
 -   when dealing with sliding windows, as much as possible use the information from the previous batch to the next. such as the case for LC -643
 -   object keys when created, using number as key, is not sorted
     -   just give illusion of being sorted when using index i in for loop
 -   sets when created, the numbers are NOT sorted
+-   if you initialize inside a for loop, its value will repeat every time the line is parse